agentloopfyi/agentloopfyi.github.io/_pages/agentic-ai.markdown

 ✅ Learn structured inputs, structured outputs and guardrails

-✅ Learn agentic workflow patterns and orchestration, add multiple agents
+✅ Learn agentic workflow patterns (like supervisor-worker, chaining, parallelising, evaluator-optimizer, etc), add multiple agents

 ✅ Provide more tools to the agent, learn how agent picks the best tool.
 Also, take a look at Model Context Protocol

 ✅ Logging, monitoring, LLMOps and deployment (Check tools like LangSmith, Arize, etc)

-✅ Dive deep into evals (Evaluation of how the agents are performing!) - LLM as judge is a popular technique.
+✅ Dive deep into evals (Evaluation of how the agents are performing!) - LLM as judge is a popular technique done using the evaluator-optimizer pattern,.